muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "..."

-"Did he kick you here?"
+"Are you injured here?"
 Melody's sister asked while looking at where Melody's hands were.

 Melody nodded in response.

-I didn't notice earlier but Melody had her hand on her stomach region the entire time.

-Did Melody sustain some major damage?

 "Should I let Ethan know you're hurt?"
-I asked.
+I asked trying to help as well.

 But Melody shook her head.